milroyg/wordpress-dfes/wp-content/plugins/location-weather/readme.txt

-=== Location Weather – Hourly, Daily Weather Forecast Widget and Weather Map ===
+=== Location Weather – WordPress Weather Forecast, AQI, Temperature and Weather Widget ===
 Contributors: shapedplugin, khalilu, rubel_miah, shamimmiashuhagh
-Tags: weather forecast, weather widget, live weather map, hourly forecast, daily forecast Requires at least: 5.0
+Tags: weather forecast, weather widget, local weather, temperature, live weather Requires at least: 5.0
-Tested up to: 6.8.2
+Tested up to: 6.8
-Stable tag: 2.1.3
+Stable tag: 2.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Best WordPress Weather Forecast plugin to Show Current Temperature & Weather, Daily & Hourly, Detailed Forecast up to 16 Days, and Weather Map.
+Customizable WordPress Weather Forecast plugin to display Current Temperature, Hourly & Daily Forecasts, up to 16-Day, Air Quality, & Live Weather Map

 == Description ==

+### WordPress Weather Forecast and Air Quality Plugin ###

-[__Location Weather__](https://locationweather.io)  is the most powerful and easy-to-use WordPress weather forecast plugin that allows you to create and display unlimited weather and forecasts anywhere on your WordPress website.
+[__Location Weather__](https://locationweather.io)  is a feature-rich and flexible WordPress weather forecast plugin that allows you to display unlimited weather forecasts anywhere on your WordPress website.
 The plugin uses [Open Weather Map API](https://openweathermap.org/api) to retrieve weather data.

 Create a weather view, pick your location, choose the weather data, and customize the look and feel with a few clicks.
 Embed it with the automatically generated shortcode via copy and paste anywhere in posts, pages, text widgets, or directly in your theme's PHP files.
 You can show multiple different weather forecasts on the same page.